 The two red arrows point at the small heat sinks I installed to both of these components.
 My aim with the heat sinks is to add mass with good conductivity, so I made these out of aluminium.
 And I also arranged the gaps between the fins to be vertical to allow easy air passage.

-If you have any questions regarding this electronics CFD simulation or have a recommended design change to simulate, let me know in the video’s comment section.
+If you have any questions regarding this electronics CFD simulation or have a recommended design change to simulate, let me know.
+Please get in touch by clicking the button below or in the video’s comment section.

 Dr Robert Dul